With over 20 years of experience with clients from 10 countries and 45 states,

 Our Preventive Thermography includes recommended action steps, self-care education and local professional resources to support improvement and prevention.

-Ideal for breast imaging, including women who aren’t candidates for mammography because of dense breast or implants, or because they are pregnant, nursing or seeking radiation-free testing.
+Ideal for breast imaging, including women who don’t choose mammography because of dense breast or implants, because they are pregnant, nursing or because they choose radiation-free testing and/or prevention.

 Also, for women using birth control pills and/or hormone replacement therapy.
-The highest risk factor for breast cancer is prolonged exposure to excess estrogen.
-Our service provides a Hormonal Grade to monitor the level of estrogen stimulation in the breasts and empowering preventive education to help women make informed decisions that balance needs and risk.
+A risk factor for breast cancer is prolonged exposure to excess estrogen.
+Our service provides a Vascular Display Grade to monitor the level of estrogen/hormonal balance in the breasts.

 Learn more with our Introductory Video.